-Time your visit right and you could be tasting incredible truffles, listening to fabulous music or smelling amazing flowers – all courtesy of a Dordogne festival.
+Time your visit right and you could be tasting incredible truffles, listening to fabulous music or smelling amazing flowers – all courtesy of one of the Dordogne’s many festivals.

 Dordogne festivals – Sarlat

-But where to start?
-For us, it has to be in the beautiful medieval city of Sarlat.
-From 20 – 21 January 2018, you can enjoy a truffle festival which celebrates the ‘black diamonds‘ of Périgord.
-It’s free to attend (but you may find yourself splashing out a few Euros to buy this pricey delicacy).
+Towards the end of January, you can enjoy a truffle festival which celebrates the ‘black diamonds‘ of Périgord.
+La Fête de la Truffe is free to attend (but you may find yourself splashing out a few Euros to buy this pricey delicacy).
 There are workshops designed to help you buy the perfect specimen.

-Sticking with Sarlat and the theme of food, the Fest d’Oie will be held 3 – 4 March in 2018.
+Sticking with Sarlat and the theme of food, the Fest d’Oie is usually held at the beginning of March.
 This festival celebrates the goose.
 Watch gaggles of geese waddle around the streets and taste chef’s wares from a variety of stalls.
 There are also workshops, demonstrations, games and traditional music to enjoy.

 During mid July and early August, Sarlat hosts the Theatre Games Festival.
 Take in an open air performance at one of four different venues around the town.
 There is something for everyone to enjoy with classical and contemporary performances of dance, music and theatre (prices vary from piece to piece).
 The festival is one of the most important theatrical events in France.